 Pam and Lupe – the movie’s obligatory Bond girl beauties – are also AWOL, save for a passing reference to “Sanchez’s girlfriend” in the manual.
 While Lupe is a typical damsel in distress, Pam is presented as a capable, independent, resourceful woman, summarily ticking the equality checkbox.
 Nonetheless, any feminist goodwill is swiftly rescinded as soon as she reaches for a gun strapped to her inner thigh so the camera can linger.
 This happens on multiple occasions to boost the movie’s ‘sexy quotient’ before the direction tips the balance entirely by instructing her to strip out of a harbour master’s boiler suit revealing her slinky, flimsy lingerie beneath.
 It’s a disguise so must be cast aside once it has served its purpose and she has been rumbled.
 It’s all a bit patronising, lecherous and cheap really.
 Still, this is Bond, it goes with the territory so I don’t know why I’m surprised.

 License to Kill is split into three main ‘scenes’ (not levels), each further divided into up to three distinct parts.

-In the opening scene Bond and Leiter must apprehend Sanchez to prevent him escaping with his girlfriend, Lupe Lamora (a third of Bond’s latest love triangle).
+In the opening scene, Bond and Leiter must apprehend Sanchez to prevent him from escaping with his girlfriend, Lupe Lamora (a third of Bond’s latest love triangle).
 Soaring north over Cay Cray in a helicopter we must stalk Sanchez’s jeep.

 If you were paying attention when you watched the movie you’ll know that Sanchez jumped out of it into the bushes before the hunt commenced, so this level is a bit of a misnomer if the goal is to bust Sanchez.